 Does work done for my summer employer qualify as pro bono?

 Pro bono work completed over the summer will qualify for the Pro Bono Challenge only if it is done in addition to any work normally required by your summer employer.
 You may not be financially compensated during the period the work is performed.
 Pro bono work done while a summer associate at a law firm does not qualify unless it is done on your own time outside of regularly scheduled working hours.
 Summer pro bono projects should be approved in advance by emailing email@example.com.

 Does coordinating a student pro bono project qualify as pro bono?

 If the project and the associated work qualify as pro bono, time spent administering other students’ involvement with the project may be logged toward the Pro Bono Challenge.
 Hours spent on fundraising may not be logged as pro bono.
 The project’s supervising attorney or faculty member must sign off on all students’ hours.

 Do judicial clerkships qualify as pro bono?

-Does work for a political campaign qualify?
+Does work for a political campaign qualify as pro bono?

-Does translating work qualify?
+Does translating work qualify as pro bono?